Australian police take 'black box' off cruise ship in coronavirus homicide probe

 Late on Wednesday, the federal government approved a package to subsidise the wages of six million people, or a quarter of the population, at a cost of A$130 billion ($81 billion).

-Interactive graphic tracking global spread of coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser.
+Interactive graphic tracking global spread of coronavirus: here